fedspendingtransparency/usaspending-website/src/content/about-the-data/frequency-of-updates-to-prime-award-data-for-financial-assistance.md

     September 22, the new data are published on USAspending.gov on September 23.

-The exception is loan awards, which, per OMB Memorandum M-20-21, must be published within 30 days, following the general requirements of the Federal Funding Accountability and Transparency Act of 2006 (FFATA) ([31 U.S.C. § 6101 note)](https://uscode.house.gov/view.xhtml?req=(title:31%20section:6101%20edition:prelim)%20OR%20(granuleid:USC-prelim-title31-section6101)&f=treesort&edition=prelim&num=0&jumpTo=true).
+The exception is loan awards, which must be published within 30 days, following the general requirements of the Federal Funding Accountability and Transparency Act of 2006 (FFATA) ([31 U.S.C. § 6101 note)](https://uscode.house.gov/view.xhtml?req=(title:31%20section:6101%20edition:prelim)%20OR%20(granuleid:USC-prelim-title31-section6101)&f=treesort&edition=prelim&num=0&jumpTo=true).

 -   Example: A loan is issued on September 8.
 It must be published on USAspending.gov by October 8 and thus must be submitted to the DATA